 SELinux status: enabled SELinuxfs mount: /sys/fs/selinux SELinux root directory: /etc/selinux Loaded policy name: targeted Current mode: enforcing Mode from config file: enforcing Policy MLS status: enabled Policy deny_unknown status: allowed Memory protection checking: actual (secure) Max kernel policy version: 33

-The output confirms SELinux is enabled and running in enforcing mode with the targeted policy.
-The “Mode from config file” line shows what mode SELinux will use after the next reboot.
+The output confirms SELinux is enabled, running in enforcing mode, and using the targeted policy.
+The Mode from config file line shows what SELinux will try to use after the next reboot, unless a kernel argument such as selinux=0 overrides it.

-On minimal Rocky Linux installations or containers, the
+On minimal images or containers,

-Temporarily Disable SELinux
+Temporarily Disable SELinux with Permissive Mode

 sudo setenforce 0